-Contrary to my thinking I found the place quite green and clean.
-The roads were very good, pollution free and the people were very helpful and had a tremendous respect for Indian people.
+Contrary to my thinking, I found the place quite green and clean.
+The roads were very good; pollution free and the people were very helpful and had a tremendous respect for Indian people.
 As Harar was situated at 6000 ft above the sea level the place was quite cold.
 The Ethiopians had their own calendar with 13 months and time system.
 The local time was six hours behind the international time i.e. if it is 12 noon the local time would be 6 AM.
 Anyway, on 1st November, 2010 I finally joined the Haramaya University.
 I was really surprised to see the University, the campus was huge and there were many colleges running in the same campus.
-There was a huge library, shopping complex more importantly broadband Wi-Fy internet connection.
+There was a huge library, shopping complex more importantly broadband Wi-Fi internet connection.
 The place reminded me of the Indian Veterinary Research Institute campus.
 The university campus was 17 km from the place I stayed in Harar; however, I had university bus service at the door steps of my apartment.
+There were about 60 expatriate Indian staffs working in Harmaya University and some were single ladies staying alone.
+Initially, I was very afraid to come to Africa and Ethiopia because of the Somalia factor.
+I was in an impression that this place may be also disturbed because of its proximity to Somalia.
+However, after I met Ms. Usha Rekha from the dept. of Management all my fear about this place vanished.
+She was staying here alone for the last 4 years.
+She said that this place is very safe for ladies.

-Based on my three months experience, I would like to rate the place as follows:
+Based on my two months experience, I would like to rate the place as follows:

 Pollution level : Very Low